-In Wisconsin we should know better, but we forget that ice is power.
-Our lakes like to remind us of this, with crystalline beauty and crushing power of ice with wind at its back.
+In Wisconsin, we should know better, but we forget that ice is power.
+Our lakes like to remind us of this, with crystalline beauty and the crushing power of ice with the wind at its back.
 Winnebago was gouged out by the Green Bay Lobe of the Wisconsin Glacier.
 That lobe of ice made the bathtub that is Lake Winnebago.
-As the ice sat there it dammed what we know as the Fox River and created glacial Lake Oshkosh which spread across the landscape, many times larger than Lake Winnebago.
+As the ice sat there, it dammed what we know as the Fox River and created glacial Lake Oshkosh which spread across the landscape, many times larger than Lake Winnebago.
 The glacial drift, the rocks and sand filled in gorges under the lake.
 As fine sediment dropped out of the water of that lake, it created a flat lake bed of clay and silt which is what Oshkosh and much of Winnebago County is.
 My house sits on that old lake bottom.
 When the glacier receded, Glacial Lake Oshkosh drained out the Fox River to Lake Michigan, and the deep basin filled up as Lake Winnebago, and so the landscape we know was formed.

 The ice on the lake this winter is a thin child of the mile high monster that carved out the lake, but it is still a force to be respected.
 Water is a very unusual molecule with the most peculiar of traits.
 As it changes from a liquid to a solid by cooling it gets larger, unlike everything else we experience.
 It only expands a little, but over the span of miles it adds up.
 It also expands with tremendous force.
 Think of the expansion of water into ice bursting through iron pipes.
 Ice is a nearly unstoppable force to be reckoned with.